-E02: Ny-Ålesund column thermodynamic structure, clouds, aerosols, radiative effects
+E02: Ny-Ålesund column thermodynamic structure, clouds, aerosols, trace gases and radiative effects

-Hypothesis: Ny—Ålesund, located in the warmest part of the Arctic, exhibits distinct radiative effects by clouds and aerosols and complements the information from other Arctic supersites.
+Ny–Ålesund, located in the warmest part of the Arctic, exhibits distinct dynamic and radiative effects that are indicative for the transition from polar to maritime climate.

 In order to test the hypothesis, we will address the following central questions: